 Just as there are many medical conditions that cause pain, there are many procedures and treatments that can be used to diagnose and treat pain.
-The physician anesthesiologists at the UCLA Comprehensive Pain Center work with each patient to design a treatment program that determines the cause of the pain and how best to treat it.
+The physician anesthesiologists at the UCLA Comprehensive Pain Centers work with each patient to design a treatment program that determines the cause of the pain and how best to treat it.
 Often, conservative treatment with non-narcotic pain medications, physical therapy, and other noninvasive techniques will be sufficient.
-But our physicians have a full array of diagnostic and therapeutic procedures to offer when needed.
+But our pain medicine physicians have a full array of diagnostic and therapeutic procedures to offer when needed.

 In this section: